 Fire safety is a high priority at the University of Maryland, Baltimore.
-Fire and Life Safety System testing, fire safety inspections, fire drills, false alarm prevention activities, and fire safety information for students helps to make on-campus student housing safer from fire.
+Fire and life safety system testing, fire safety inspections, fire drills, false alarm prevention activities, and fire safety information for students help to make on-campus student housing safer from fire.
 The following information comprises the UMB Fire Safety Report required by 34 CFR 668.49 for each on-campus student housing location.